Freddsle/fedRBE/docs/reproduce.md

 ## Utility scripts overview

-This repository includes several utility scripts to facilitate data processing, analysis, and visualization placed in `evaluation_utils/`.
+This repository includes several utility scripts to facilitate data processing, analysis, and visualization.
+The main script `get_federated_corrected_data.py` is located at the repository root; the remaining helpers are placed in `evaluation_utils/`.

-- `get_federated_corrected_data.py`: Automates the federated batch effect correction process using fedRBE.
+- `get_federated_corrected_data.py` (repo root): Automates the federated batch effect correction process using fedRBE.

     Functionality: